21 Amazing Fluffy Animals in the World

 Image Source: Wikimedia

-2. Ruffed Lemur
+2. Ruffed Lemur (Varecia)

 Ruffed Lemur weighs around 3 Kg and is about 50 cm long.
 Its tail is even larger than its body which is about 59 cm long.
 Its long tail grants it better steadiness and clutch in foliage and trees.
 It is a tree-dwelling primate having exceedingly soft fur with black and white patches.
 Its fur assists it to stay warm in insensitive weather conditions.
-It is a quiet communal animal and nourishes on fruits, flowers, seeds, plants, nectar, and vegetation.
+It is a quiet communal animal and nourishes fruits, flowers, seeds, plants, nectar, and vegetation.
 Its life anticipation is around 18 years.
-It is listed as perilously endangered by IUCN due to habitat loss and constant hunting.
+It is listed as perilously endangered by the IUCN due to habitat loss and constant hunting.

 Also Read: Top 10 Animals with a Throat Pouch